kibexd/workers-rights-watch-website/CONTRACT.md

 **Developer Does NOT Warrant:**
 - Website will be error-free 100% (no software is perfect)
 - Compatibility with all future browser updates (covered by maintenance)
-- Third-party service uptime (Stripe, M-Pesa, PayPal, hosting providers)
+- Third-party service uptime (Stripe, PayPal, hosting providers)

 **Support Period:**
 - 30 days free bug fix support after launch